oracle/oci-secrets-store-csi-driver-provider/GettingStarted.md

    More information on [Policy](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policysyntax.htm)

+<a name="access-policies-workload"></a>
+### Access Policies for Workloads

+With Workload Identity authentication, only a policy is required, which defines the kubernetes workload the policy works for:

+`allow any-user to use secret-family in compartment <compartment-name> where ALL {request.principal.type='workload', request.principal.namespace ='<namespace>', request.principal.service_account = 'oci-secrets-store-csi-driver-provider-sa', request.principal.cluster_id = 'ocid1.cluster.oc1....'}
+`

 <a name="deployment"></a>
 ### Deployment
 Provider and Driver would be deployed as Daemonset. `kube-system` namespace is preferred, but not restricted.